agrimsted/agrimsted.github.io/_pages/about.md

 ---

-I am a first-year PhD student of Industrial & Operations Engineering (IOE) at the University of Michigan, advised by [Professor Brian Denton](<https://btdenton.engin.umich.edu>).
-I am honored to be the 2025 Bonder Fellow.
+I am a second-year PhD student of Industrial & Operations Engineering (IOE) at the University of Michigan, advised by [Professor Brian Denton](<https://btdenton.engin.umich.edu>).
+I am the 2025 Bonder Fellow.
 My research interests are in sequential decision-making and optimization under uncertainty.

 Before graduate school, I worked as an Operations Research Analyst in the Decision Systems Group at the Johns Hopkins University Applied Physics Laboratory for three years.
 I received my Bachelor of Science in Operations Research from Cornell University in May 2021.